codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

-## Configure sources for pipeline YAMLs

-Here you can restrict the sources of pipeline YAML that users can select.
-The options are:

-* Enable/Disable the [inline editor]({{site.baseurl}}/docs/pipelines/pipelines/#using-the-inline-pipeline-editor) where YAML is stored in Codefresh SaaS
-* Enable/disable pipeline YAML from connected Git repositories
+## Pausing build executions

+Pause builds for all pipelines in the account.
+Pausing pipeline builds at the account level is useful for example during maintenance.

+* **Pause build execution** is disabled by default.
+* When enabled:
+  * New pipelines in the account are paused immediately.
+  * Existing pipelines with running builds are paused only after the builds have completed execution.
+* Paused pipelines are set to status Pending, and remain in this status until **Pause build execution** is manually disabled for the account.

+{% include image.html
+lightbox="true"
+file="/images/pipeline/pipeline-settings/pause-pipeline-enabled.png"
+url="/images/pipeline/pipeline-settings/pause-pipeline-enabled.png"
+alt="Pause Build Execution pipeline setting enabled" caption="Pause Build Execution pipeline setting enabled" max-width="60%"
+%}

+## Restarting from failed steps
+Enable or disable restarting pipelines directly from the failed step for all pipelines in the account.
+The setting affects the restart options displayed in the [Builds view]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#restart-pipeline-from-builds-view) and [step view]({{site.baseurl}}docs/pipelines/monitoring-pipelines/#restart-from-step-view).

+* When **enabled**, allows users to restart the pipeline directly from the specific step that failed.
-* Enable/disable pipeline YAML from [external URLs]({{site.baseurl}}/docs/pipelines/pipelines/#loading-codefreshyml-from-version-control)
+* When **disabled**, allows users to restart the pipeline from the beginning.

-You need to allow at least one of these options so that users can create new pipelines.
-We suggest leaving the first option enabled when users are still learning about Codefresh and want to experiment.
+Individual pipeline are set to use the account's setting by default, but users can override this setting to enable/disable failed step restart for the specific pipeline.
+See [Pipeline settings - Policies]({{site.baseurl}}/docs/docs/pipelines/pipelines/#policies).

 ## Memory usage warning for pipeline builds
 Select the memory-usage threshold for pipeline builds at which to display alerts. <br>
 Memory-usage thresholds for pipeline builds are useful to both avoid premature and unnecessary warnings, and get timely warnings to avoid build failures, as needed.

 Accounts with pipelines that do not consume a lot of memory can have higher thresholds, or even the maximum threshold, as they are unikely to hit available memory limits.
 Resource-intensive pipelines on the contrary require lower thresholds for timely warnings to prevent build failures.
 90% is recommended for such pipelines.

 {{site.data.callout.callout_tip}}
 **TIP**
-  Since Codefresh displays the banner alert when the build memory _exceeds_ the selected threshold, setting the threshold at 100%, means that the pipeline has already failed when you see the alert banner.
+As Codefresh displays the banner alert when the build memory _exceeds_ the selected threshold, setting the threshold at 100% means that the pipeline has already failed when you see the alert banner.
 {{site.data.callout.end}}

 {% include image.html